kyletaylored/speedmob/README.md

 ## Installation

-You can try our installation script, or install dependencies manually.
+You can try our installation script (beta), or install dependencies manually.

 ```bash
 curl -fsSL speed.angrybear.club/get | bash